chriskrycho/v5.chriskrycho.com/site/journal/2022/Reasoning About Reference Cycles.md

   - at: 2022-12-09T21:39:00-0700
     changes: >
       Elaborated on how real-world leaks from reference cycles are often *much* harder to see than the example code might suggest, and fixed some typos.
+qualifiers:
+  audience: >
+    Software developers who want (or at least are willing!) to understand a bit more about how Rust’s making ownership explicit can genuinely change what is possible to understand about a piece of software.

 ---